Android SESSION REPLAY¶

 To override touch privacy, use PrivacyOverrideExtensions.setSessionReplayTouchPrivacy(View,TouchPrivacy)

-on the view instance and set it to one of the values in the TouchPrivacy
+on the view instance to set it to one of the values in the TouchPrivacy

-enumeration.
-If you need to remove existing override rules, simply set this property to null
+enum.
+To remove an existing override rule, simply set the property to null

 .